International Security and Armed Conflicts 2104-ERASMUS-ISAC

 1. Introduction to security studies.
 The changing security paradigm.

-[the evolution of security studies (“the golden age”, new areas of security studies in the 1970s, security studies after the cold war – critical security studies); traditional concepts of balance of power, balance of threats, power transition, hegemony and rivalry; redefinition of security: negative vs. positive approach, narrow vs. wide approach; state-centric vs. non state actors approach; securitization – the Copenhagen school concept]
+[The evolution of security studies: “the golden age”, “the renaissance”, and the critical security studies after the Cold War; redefinition of security: negative vs. positive approach, narrow vs. wide approach, state-centric vs. human security approach; securitization and the Copenhagen school]

-[a conceptual framework; the key factors/structural, long- and short-term trends influencing the international security; threats to international security (military, non- military, asymmetric); understanding of
+[a conceptual framework; the key factors/structural, long- and short-term trends influencing the international security; military, non- military, asymmetric threats to international security; understanding of power, polarity, balance of power, balance of threats, power transition, hegemony; the question of the end of western liberal order]

-3. Military security – world military powers; trends in world military expenditure; arms production and trade; key military alliances.
-Nuclear forces and non-proliferation regime vs. II nuclear revolution.
+[world military powers; trends in world military expenditure; arms production and trade; key military alliances; nuclear forces]

 Case studies.

-[the relationship between natural resources and conflict; theoretical approaches - economic theories of violence, resource geopolitics, environmental perspective; the concept of resource curse, state-weakness and over- dependence on natural resource revenues; global market and its influence on development of illicit trade of natural resources]
+[the relationship between natural resources and conflict; theoretical approaches - economic theories of violence, resource geopolitics, environmental perspective; the concept of resource curse, state-weakness and over- dependence on natural resource revenues; global market and its influence on development of illicit trade of natural resources, access to CRM and armed conflicts]

 Type of course